Altinn/app-frontend-react/src/altinn-app-frontend/src/features/form/layout/expressions/shared-tests/README.md

 corresponding test collection on the backend (and port any changes from there over here).

-These tests are duplicated in [TODO: INSERT LINK TO OTHER REPO](https://github.com/Altinn).
+These tests are duplicated in [app-lib-dotnet](https://github.com/Altinn/app-lib-dotnet) and [app-frontend-react](https://github.com/Altinn/app-frontend-react).